xiaopv/xiaopv.github.io/_teaching/2025-spring-mat351.md

 ## Homework

+ * Feb.
+6
+   * Redo Theorem 44, 45, 47 if you have not completed them.
+Complete Theorem 48 and 49.

  * Learning Objectives for Exam 1
    * Be able to determine whether two figures are congruent and describe a sequence of basic isometries that will make one figure to coincide the other figure.
    * Be able to conduct set operation with points, line segments, rays, and lines.